 Fragmented Framework Of Legal Education In Pakistan

-The legal education system of Pakistan is in a state of serious crisis.
-This is evident as we have been unable to layout a clear national policy regarding the syllabus, teaching methodologies and accreditation.
+The legal education system of Pakistan is in a state of serious crisis and this is evident as we have been unable to lay out a clear national policy regarding the syllabus, teaching methodologies and accreditation.
 Various universities and colleges are being constantly criticized and questioned about their methods of instruction and examination.

-The comprehensive final report submitted by the committee before a three-judge bench of the Supreme Court talked about making Law Graduate Assessment Test (LAW-GAT) mandatory for all law graduates seeking enrollment to the Bar.
-It further submitted that the test should be held on quarterly basis by Higher Education Commission of Pakistan (HECP).
-The Chief Justice dismissed the authenticity of the National Testing Service (NTS) saying that the system was not good enough as many students passed the exam by cheating.
-He also stressed on the need for competent lawyers instead of those who “sold paan during the day and practiced law in the evening”.
+The comprehensive final report submitted by the committee before a three-judge bench of the Supreme Court talked about making the Law Graduate Assessment Test (LAW-GAT) mandatory for all law graduates seeking enrollment in the Bar.
+It further submitted that the test should be held on quarterly basis by the Higher Education Commission of Pakistan (HEC).
+The Chief Justice dismissed the authenticity of the National Testing Service (NTS) saying that the system was not good enough since many students passed the exam by cheating on it.
+He also stressed on the need for more competent lawyers instead of those who “sold paan during the day and practised law in the evening”.

 The views expressed in this article are those of the author and do not necessarily represent the views of CourtingTheLaw.com or any organization with which he might be associated.